sashka3076/WildixEnum/README.md

 <del>I would add a map with location markers, but python folium is broken on Windows v2004, so.. no map.</del>

+## How do I know who's vulnerable?
+Try google dork with `inurl:wildixin.com intext:"Wildix Collaboration"`, check wildixin.com on https://crt.sh/ or do a reverse ip lookup on hackertarget.com.

 Folium (map plugin) was fixed.
 If you use the decompiled python script version it'll display a map with the live location of the online users.